+Article III.
+A. (3)(e) of your Employer's Plan specifically excludes benefits for dental services.
 Under Article III.
-A. (1)(g) of the Employer's Benefit Plan, as amended June 7, 1981, benefits are provided for hospitalization, if medically necessary, for the limited oral surgical procedures listed in Article III.
-A. (3)(e), and for dental procedures only if the hospitalization is necessary due to a preexisting medical condition and prior approval is received from the Plan Administrator.
-A Fund's medical consultant has determined that your oral surgery was not one of the procedures listed in Article III.
-A. (3)(e), and that you had no preexisting medical condition.
-Therefore, your Employer is not responsible for payment of charges for your oral surgery.
+A. (1)(g) of the Employer's Benefit Plan, benefits are provided for hospitalization for dental procedures only if the hospitalization is necessary due to a preexisting medical condition and prior approval is received from the Plan Administrator.
+Because your dependent had no known preexisting medical condition and prior approval was not obtained from your Plan Administrator, your Employer is not responsible for payment of charges for your dependent's hospitalization for oral surgery.

 Q&A #81-16, attached hereto, provides that physician services, including anesthesia services, are a covered benefit only when they are for the treatment of a medical condition for which benefits would otherwise be provided.
-Because you did not have an otherwise covered medical condition, benefits are not provided for anesthesia services performed in connection with your dental procedures.
+Because your dependent did not have an otherwise covered medical condition, benefits are not provided for anesthesia services performed in connection with his dental procedures.